rizac/seiskitlearn/README.md

-An experimental project to perform machine learning techinques fith focus on seismic time series data
+An experimental project to perform machine learning techniques with focus on seismic time series data